ingridmathilde/pdsnd_github/README.md

 Bike Share

 ### Description
 This project reads bike share data and provides general analytics.
+I didn't have a lot of time to work on it so it is very barebones.

 ### Files used
 bikeshare.py
 .gitignore

 ### Credits
 It's important to give proper credit. udacity.com